The Importance of Sleep

 - Medication – side effects could be responsible for poor sleep.

-- Work schedules/shifts – some people adapt well but some don’t.
+- Work schedules/shifts – some people adapt well to irregular hours, however this is not the case for everyone.

-- Alcohol and drugs – these may aid in falling asleep but will not help sleep over the long term.
+- Alcohol and medications – these may aid in falling asleep but will not help deep sleep over the long term.
+Plus you can wake up feeling poorly rested and unwell.

-- Social media/mobile phones/24 hour society – blue light interferes with melatonin levels, which interferes with sleep.
-There is also the temptation to answer messages/emails/calls when you hear them come through, even when your device is only on vibrate.
+- Screen time – too much blue light can suppress our melatonin levels, which in turn can impede our ability to fall and stay sleep.
+There is also the temptation to answer messages/emails/calls when they come through, even with your device switched to vibrate.

-- Participate in calming activities (such as meditation, mindfulness, reading, or Yoga)
+- Take up calming activities - such as meditation, mindfulness, reading, or Yoga.